buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_3_Depoy_NFTs_To_Devnet.md

 Copy that address and paste it into all three of the `json` files filling in `"INSERT_CREATOR_WALLET_ADDRESS_HERE"`.
 Don't forget the quotation symbols.

-Now we're going to use Metaplex's `uplaod` command to upload our NFTs that live in the `assets` folder.
+Now we're going to use Metaplex's `upload` command to upload our NFTs that live in the `assets` folder.

 Notice how we do `./assets` in the command below.
 That means we need to run this command from just one level outside of the `assets` folder.